ifyall/zephyr-old/boards/arm/cy8cproto_062_4343w/doc/index.rst

     west init

-2. Add infineon_connectivity.yaml manifest in to zephyr/submanifests folder.
-The snipped of infineon_connectivity.yaml below:
+2. Add an infineon_connectivity.yaml manifest file in to zephyr/submanifests folder.
+There is an example yaml file in this directory.
+Use the snippet of infineon_connectivity.yaml below:

 .. code-block:: yaml